Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic dielectric tensor: Waves emitted by runaway electrons

-The resonance condition near the Maxwellian core is satisfied only within a spatially localized region over a characteristic scale less than the order of $1$ mm, which we refer to as the optical layer hereafter.
-Hence, when the absence of non-thermal effects, the observed $I_\omega$ at a detector is determined primarily by the local behavior of $j_\omega$ and $\alpha_\omega$ in the optical layer.
-In contrast, the resonance condition is satisfied for hot electrons across a spatially global region.
-Although $j_\omega$ associated with these electrons remains much lower than the peak value of the Maxwellian, their contribution outside the optical layer can accumulate along the ray path toward the detector.
-This cumulative effect can produce a significant enhancement of the measured signal.
-Note that in this parametric region, plasmas are optically thin and thus allows such an enhanced $I_\omega$ to pass through the wave absorption region around $R = 2.1$ \ m.
+In the runaway plateau phase, the optical layer can be thin enough due to a low companion plasma temperature.
+For a number of hot electrons, the resonance condition is satisfied across a spatially global region.
+Although $j_\omega$ associated with these electrons remains much lower than the peak value of the Maxwellian, their contribution outside the absorption layer can accumulate along the ray path toward the observer.
+This cumulative effect can produce a significant enhancement of the radiation intensity $I_\omega^+$ and $\exp(-\tau) I_\omega^-$, which can pass through the absorption layer and be multiplied after the wall reflections.

-Under the same plasma condition with Fig. \ref{fig:ECE_ja}, we use SYNO to solve the radiation transfer equation \ref{eq:rad_transf} across the single ray trajectory from $R=1.3$ m to $R=2.3$ m with the analytic wave coefficients in the small-$\Lambda$ limit given by Eqs. \ref{eq:j2} and \ref{eq:alpha2}.
-Figure \ref{fig:Trad} demonstrates the resulting radiative temperature $T_{rad} \equiv \frac{I_\omega}{1-\exp(-\tau)} \, \frac{8\pi^3 c^2}{\omega^2 e}$ (in eV unit), for which we use $\tau = \int_{1.3}^{2.1}\alpha_\omega(R) dR$ consistent with each simulation and assume the complete reflection at the conducting wall without the $X-O$ mode conversion.
+Under the same plasma condition with Fig. \ref{fig:ECE_ja}, we use SYNO to solve the radiation transfer equation \ref{eq:rad_transf} across the ray trajectories from $R=1.3$ m to $R=2.3$ m for $I_\omega^+$ and from $R=2.3$ m to $R=1.3$ m for $I_\omega^-$, respectively.
+The analytic wave coefficients given by Eqs. \ref{eq:j2} and \ref{eq:alpha2} are adopted in the small-$\Lambda$ limit.
+To separate contributions of rays with odd and even reflections, we accumulate their contribution in the radiative temperature form,

-When we neglect the non-thermal effect, the wave coefficients correspond to blue curve in Fig. \ref{fig:ECE_ja} and $T_{rad}$ (orange curve in Fig. \ref{fig:Trad}) successfully reproduces $T_e = 3$ eV (green curve).
-However, in the presence of the non-thermal effect, $T_{rad}$ (blue curve) becomes stronger and stronger and finally reach about $100$ eV.